aahmedessam30/api-versionizer/README.md

 ### Step 2: Configure API Versions

-Once the configuration file is published, you can configure the API versions by editing the `apiversionizer.php` file.
+Once the configuration file is published, you can configure the API versions by editing the `api-versionizer.php` file.
 You can specify the current version, fallback version, versioning strategy, versioning key, prefix, default version, default directory, versioned folders, middlewares, default files, and supported versions.

 Here is an example configuration for API versioning: